The Executioner and Her Way of Life: Critical reception

-Moore would later choose the series as the best anime of the year, acclaiming its complex characterization of all-female leads, rejection of typical clichés, and consistently "tense" plot.
-Kraiser, together with three other reviewers, recommended the series as one of the top three anime shows of 2022, explaining that it put "genuine work" into exploring sophisticated themes and was "deliciously dark".
-Richard Eisenbeis of Anime News Network chose the series as the best anime of Spring 2022, calling it an "engrossing" show with a "fantastic deconstruction" of typical isekai.
-He highlighted the yuri undertones between Menou and Akari, praising their complex relationship throughout the "action and drama" of the story.
+Following the series's conclusion, Moore chose it as the best anime of the year, citing its complex characterization of female leads, rejection of clichés, and consistently "tense" plot.
+Kaiser, together with three other Anime Feminist reviewers, recommended the show as one of the top three anime of 2022, explaining that it put "genuine work" into exploring sophisticated themes and was "deliciously dark".
+Eisenbeis named the series as the best anime of Spring 2022, calling it an "engrossing" show with a "fascinating" premise and "complex" characters.
+Ahmad regarded the show as the best anime of the season, citing its production value and "fantastic" progression.
+In 2025, the ANN editorial team selected the show as one of its favorite isekai titles of all time, mentioning its worldbuilding, character writing, and serious approach to mature themes.